 But I’ve learned that it’s easy to get a boost of energy and warmth.
 It doesn’t take much more than adding one or more living plants.

 This year, I’ve been gifted.
 My African violets have bloomed consistently now for several weeks and there are still more buds coming.

 Some people have a green thumb with African violets.
 They manage to have them blooming year round.
 I’ve not been so lucky.
 I usually kill them — until this year.

-There seems to be some tricks to keeping these delightful plants in full bloom.
+There are some ways to keep these delightful plants in full bloom.
 For me these have included:

-- keeping the plant where it enjoys morning sun
+- keep the plant where it enjoys the morning sun

-- keeping a pot of water under the plant to increase humidity a bit
+- keep a pot of water under the plant to increase humidity a bit

-- allowing the plant to stay root bound.
+- allow the plant to stay root bound.

-The last trick is for me….keeping the plan right there on my desk where I can enjoy it right beside my computer screen.
-This does wonders for my morale when it's gloomy out or when I'm bogged down with boring tasks.
+I love keeping the plant right there on my desk where I can enjoy it right beside my computer screen.
+This does wonders for my morale when it’s gloomy out or when I’m bogged down with boring tasks.

 If you don’t have an African violet that’s as happy as mine is right now, not to worry.
 Any plant that you enjoy will work as well.
 The local grocery stores have a ready supply of plants and colorful flowers for those who would like to experiment.